 "This cracking new production under Lindsay Posner's expert direction... is situation comedy in the precise sense: not witty one-liners but the comedy of absurd situations, doomed to get worse because of the way people handle them.
 You can only watch and wonder as Alan Ayckbourn, with a master's hands, proceeds to build his superb structure...
 It may be ungallant to point out that Felicity Kendal is slightly too old for the role of Sheila: she should be about mid-forties, I think, whereas Ms Kendal is just starting to look in her early fifties now.
 Then again, this is true of Jonathan Coy as Philip, too.
 It's a minor point for two such superlative performances...
 It remains an immaculate farce that, nearly 50 years later, is still as funny as ever, and it has the hallmark of any true classic: it's both very much of its time and timeless.
 A good night out for all."
 The Sunday Times

-Felicity Kendal's recent West End theatre credits include George Bernard Shaw's Mrs Warren's Profession directed by Michael Rudman (Harold Pinter Theatre 2010), Simon Gray's The Last Cigarette directed by Richard Eyre (Trafalgar Studios 2009), Noel Coward's The Vortex directed by Sir Peter Hall (Apollo Theatre 2008) and David Hare's Amy's View directed by Peter Hall (Garrick Theatre 2006) and Georges Feydeau's Mind Millie For Me directed by Peter Hall (Haymarket Theatre 1996.
+Felicity Kendal's recent West End theatre credits include George Bernard Shaw's Mrs Warren's Profession directed by Michael Rudman (Harold Pinter Theatre 2010), Simon Gray's The Last Cigarette directed by Richard Eyre (Trafalgar Studios 2009), Noel Coward's The Vortex directed by Sir Peter Hall (Apollo Theatre 2008), David Hare's Amy's View directed by Peter Hall (Garrick Theatre 2006) and Georges Feydeau's Mind Millie For Me directed by Peter Hall (Haymarket Theatre 1996.

 Jonathan Coy's London theatre credits include Michael Frayn's Noises Off with Janie Dee and Celia Imrie and directed by Lindsay Posner (Old Vic Theatre 2011, transferred Novello Theatre 2012) and Michael Frayn's Donkeys' Years with David Haig and Janie Dee and directed by Jeremy Sams (Harold Pinter Theatre 2006).